-NPDES Permit No NM0030848
+NPDES Permit No. NM0000116

-AUTHORIZATION TO DISCHARGE UNDER THE NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM is authorized to discharge from a facility located at 341 Caja del Rio Road, Santa Fe, Santa Fe County, New Mexico.
-The discharge will be to receiving waters named Rio Grande, in Waterbody Segment Code No. 20.6.4.114 of the Rio Grande Basin, the discharge is located at the following coordinates:
+AUTHORIZATION TO DISCHARGE UNDER THE NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM is authorized to discharge from GCC Rio Grande located at 11783 State Highway 337, in Bernalillo County, New Mexico, to receiving water named Corral Canyon, thence to Tijeras Canyon, thence to Rio Grande in Segment No. 20.6.4.105 of the Rio Grande Basin, from

 In compliance with the provisions of the Clean Water Act, as amended, (33 U.S.C.
-1251 et. seq; the "Act"), in accordance with effluent limitations, monitoring requirements and other conditions set forth in Parts I, II, and III hereof.
+1251 et. seq; the "Act"), in accordance with this cover page and effluent limitations, monitoring requirements, and other conditions set forth in Parts I [Requirements for NPDES Permits], II [Other Conditions], and III [Standard Conditions for NPDES Permits] hereof.